Skip to content

 The best checklist is one you actually use.
 Here are three tips from the frontend world:

 1. Automate what you can.
-Just like CI runs your tests and linting automatically, automate fairness metric computation and representation audits in your training pipeline.
+CI already runs your tests and linting without being asked; fairness metric computation and representation audits belong in the training pipeline the same way.

-2. Make it a gate, not a suggestion.
-Your PR can't merge without passing tests.
-Your model shouldn't deploy without passing ethics review.
+2. Treat the review as a merge gate.
+Your PR can't merge without passing tests, and your model shouldn't deploy without passing ethics review.

-3. Review and iterate.
-Your PR checklist evolves as you learn from production incidents.
-Your ethics checklist should too.
+3. The checklist itself needs maintenance.
+Your PR checklist evolves as you learn from production incidents, and your ethics checklist should evolve the same way.

 Challenge